jmacpherson/CthulhuDolorem/README.markdown

 Generate a dummy title for a blog, and a few paragraphs

-- Press the shortcut once, to generate a single line of lorem upsum, of about 10 characters
+- Press the shortcut once, to generate a single line of cthulhu dolorem, of about 10 characters
 - Move down to a newline, and type `5.60` and then press the keyboard shortcut for Cthulhu Dolorem

 ## Features

 2. Randomly generates text from selection of words
 3. Always starts with `Cthulhu Dolorem` for first paragraph, and capitalizes following paragraphs
-4. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much lorem as you want)
+4. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much cthulhu as you want)
 5. Shortcut key, `Edit -> Text -> Cthulhu Dolorem...` sub-menu, and context menu activation
 6. Variable size of text from just `a tentacle` to more than cthulhu can shake a stick at!
 7. *NEW*: Specify how many paragraphs and words per paragraph you want (type a number before pressing the Cthulhu Dolorem keyboard shortcut)